explorerbeer/tactical_compass/README.md

 1. Download and install the requirements.
 2. Download my addon.
 3. Use the keyboard shortcut Ctrl + M **(MO2 required)** to select the archive with my addon.
+4. If you want to see campfires, water pumps and corpses on the mini-map - additionally install the addons listed above.
 ---

 ## SUPPORT & SUGGESTIONS